The Best Dog Harnesses to Stop Pulling of 2020

 3. Rabbitgoo Harness

-Fortunately, this harness from Rabbitgoo is both safe for dogs and makes it easier to train them.
+Fortunately, this option from Rabbitgoo is both safe for dogs and makes it easier to train them.
 Designed with comfort in mind, it’s also one of the harder harnesses on the market to slip.
 This is incredibly important for those who are training dogs not to pull as well as for any owner with an energetic animal.

-Unlike some other harnesses, this one fits over the dog’s head.
+Unlike some other options, this one fits over the dog’s head.
 By eliminating the straps and clips, this harness makes it harder for dogs to slip out.
 It also makes it somewhat easier to use and to adjust, especially for those who have never used a harness before.

-Though functionality really seems to be the name of the game here, this harness is still designed to be comfortable for your dog.
+Though functionality really seems to be the name of the game here, this product is still designed to be comfortable for your dog.
 It’s easy to adjust and even a solid fit has room for your dog to grow.
 The material is also light and breathable so it won’t cause your dog any stress as you go out for walks.

 - Easy to adjust as the dog grows